flightaware/aeroapps/README.md

 Whenever an event is triggered for an alert, AeroAPI will send a POST request to your configured endpoint.
-In order to configure your endpoint, the server you are running the app on will need to have a publicly exposed address/port (specified using the POST_PORT environment variable, NOT the WEB_SERVER_PORT variable).
+In order to configure your endpoint, you need to publicly expose its address/port (specified using the POST_PORT environment variable, NOT the WEB_SERVER_PORT variable).
 Furthermore, as noted in the docker-compose-alerts.yml file, we encourage the service for accepting POSTed triggered alerts to be isolated, and thus will be sent to a different Docker container.
 This means that you will have to set the endpoint URL using /post, instead of /api/post.
 In order to get send your alerts to this webapp, you should configure this webapp (give URL example) to receive alerts using (see the [documentation](https://flightaware.com/aeroapi/portal/documentation#put-/alerts/endpoint) on how to set it).
-NOTE: if you already had a previously configured endpoint URL for other alerts, **you will change the same URL!** This means that ALL of your configured alerts, including ones configured on FlightAware's website, will all be sent to the newly configured endpoint.
+NOTE: if you previously configured a different production endpoint to receive alerts, **you will change the same URL!** This means that ALL of your configured alerts will all be sent to the newly configured endpoint.
-You can see this newly configured URL by going to FlightAware's [push notification testing page](https://flightaware.com/commercial/aeroapi/send.rvt) or by seeing it on the alert creation page on the webapp.
+You can see this newly configured URL by going to FlightAware's [push notification testing page](https://flightaware.com/commercial/aeroapi/send.rvt) or by going to the alert creation page on the webapp.
 On this push notification testing page, you can also do two things: test your configured endpoint on the backend to see if it receives a test triggered alert properly, and also see the success/failure of triggered alerts that were sent up to 24 hours in the past, and if there was an error the backend will send the